pavelmc/amake/README.md

 ### Board Aliases and real names ###

-The Arduino IDE uses a schema for the user friendly names and **full qualified board names** (fqbn), I have not built automatic support for it, yet, so I introduces what is know as board aliases.
+The Arduino IDE uses a schema for the user friendly names and **full qualified board names** (fqbn), I have not built automatic support for it, yet, so I introduces what is known as board aliases.

 The Arduino IDE uses the fqbn of the board and that can be a tricky game, some examples: